Title: Safety Orders

-If a prisoner requires medical treatment that cannot be provided in the detention unit, the prisoner must be removed to the Health centre located within the facility with the approval of the general manager.
+If a prisoner requires medical treatment that cannot be provided in the detention unit, the prisoner must be removed to the Health Centre located within the facility with the approval of the general manager or nominee.

-The general manager of the corrective services facility must provide for the use and storage of electronic visual/audio recordings used in a detention unit and account for all recordings in a register containing the following information-
+The general manager of the facility must provide for the use and storage of electronic visual/audio recordings used in a detention unit and account for all recordings in a register containing the following information -

-Electronic visual and audio recordings which depict the commission of an offence in a detention unit, must be treated as evidence and removed from circulation, secured and signed for by the general manager of the corrective services facility.
+Electronic visual and audio recordings which depict the commission of an offence in a detention unit, must be treated as evidence and removed from circulation, secured and signed for by the general manager or nominee.